bobuss/python-jenkins-template/README.md

             src/fbproxy/fbresponse.py:2: 'json' imported but unused

+## Using the Job Template

+1. Check out the `python-jenkins-template` project from Git:

+        cd $JENKINS_HOME/jobs
+        git clone git://github.com/bobuss/python-jenkins-template.git python-template
+        chown -R jenkins:nogroup python-template/

+2. Reload Jenkins' configuration, for instance using the Jenkins CLI:

+        java -jar jenkins-cli.jar -s http://<jenkins_address>:<jenkins_port> reload-configuration

+3. Click on "New Job".

+4. Enter a "Job name".

+5. Select "Copy existing job" and enter "python-template" into the "Copy from" field.

+6. Click "OK".

+7. Disable the "Disable Build" option.

+8. Fill in your "Source Code Management" information.

+9. Configure a "Build Trigger", for instance "Poll SCM".

+10. Click "Save".

 ## In your project

-Get the Makefile and adapt it (source directory, tasks).
-Make sure to generate the right files (or change the config):
+Get the `Makefile` and adapt it (source directory, tasks).
+Make sure to generate the right files (or change the jenkins config):

 * pyflakes.log
 * pylint.log